WWW UBO

 Dissatisfied patients

-That sort of talk gives people the wrong idea, and this is why I have been forced to employ a special team of councillors whose job it is to visit dissatisfied patients in the comfort of their own homes and persuade them, via the medium of a baseball bat and a couple of housebricks, that a protracted stay in hospital is the best course of treatment they can adopt.
+That sort of talk gives people the wrong idea, and this is why I have been forced to employ a special team of counsellors whose job it is to visit dissatisfied patients in the comfort of their own homes and persuade them, via the medium of a baseball bat and a couple of housebricks, that a protracted stay in hospital is the best course of treatment they can adopt.

-Now, I don't like to name names, but the unfortunate fact is that if Mrs Karen Front of Gloucester Crescent had come to me with her complaint in the first instance, instead of shooting her mouth off to the sunday papers and threatening to write to the General Medical Council, then a regrettable and rather messy misunderstanding might have been avoided.
+Now, I don't like to name names, but the unfortunate fact is that if Mrs Karen Front of Gloucester Crescent had come to me with her complaint in the first instance, instead of shooting her mouth off to the papers and threatening to write to the General Medical Council, then a regrettable and rather messy misunderstanding might have been avoided.

 To wit, she would not have had to endure the inconvenience of having her legs encased in plaster for six weeks, and her gobby boyfriend wouldn't have had his face smashed off.